-This Italian Fried Rice Recipe is the perfect time saving weeknight meal that will please your whole family.
-Leftover rice is cooked up with al fresco sweet Italian chicken sausage, veggies, and a splash of wine to create a simple family favorite.
-The Italian style rice is a fun take on your traditional fried rice recipe.
+This Italian Fried Rice Recipe is a perfect time-saving weeknight meal that will please your whole family.
+Leftover rice is cooked up with sweet Italian chicken sausage, veggies, and a splash of wine to create a simple family favorite.
+The Italian style rice is a fun take on your traditional simple dinner.

 Confession time: I hate dinner time.
-Like I really, really do not like it.
-I love the ability to bond as a family and hang out together.
+Yes, I love the ability to bond as a family around a good meal.
 But the whole, “rush around the house like a chicken with your head cut off while hungry kids whine like you haven’t fed them ever” is just the worst.

 There are days when I feel like I never stop.
 Wake up, Ry to school, grocery shopping, pick up Ryan.
 Calls, keep the kids from killing each other, clean up the house.
 And then before I even realize it Alex is walking through the door at 5 asking what’s for dinner.

 Well, I have no idea.
 I thought it was still 1 pm.

 Thankfully, I have a few different meals I can throw together in 30 minutes or less on the blog.
 My favorite hidden veggie pesto sauce, Mexican fried rice, boxed mac and cheese are all popular on the blog and at home.